internetarchive/dweb-mirror/INSTALLATION-work.md

 cd ~/node_modules/@internetarchive/dweb-mirror && ./internetarchive -sc &
 ```
 * starts the HTTP server
+* It should start crawling, and get just a minimal set of icons for the home page.
 * the startup is a little slow but you'll see some debugging when its live.
 * If it reports `ERROR: Directory for the cache is not defined or doesnt exist`
   * then it means you didn't create a directory for it to use as a cache
   * the server wants you to do this, so that it doesn't fill a disk somewhere you don't want it to happen
+* If you see a message like `Requeued fetch of https://dweb.me/info failed` then it means it cannot see
+  the archive's servers (on `dweb.me`) so it won't be able to crawl or cache initial material until you
+  connect to the WiFi or Ethernet.

+Without any other arguments, `crawl` will read a set of files into into the first (already existing) directory
+configured in `~/dweb-mirror.config.yaml`
+or if there are none there, it will look in its installation directory for `configDefaults.yaml`.

+Look in that directory, and there should be sub-directories appearing for each item, with metadata and/or thumbnails.

+You can safely delete any of the crawled material and it will be re-fetched if needed.

 * Try going to `http://localhost:4244`
 * Or from another machine: `http://archive.local:4244` or `http://<IP of your machine>:4244`